saulpw/visidata/docs/api/options.rst

 ========

 A VisiData plugin is just a small Python module that extends base VisiData's functionality.
-Most features can be self-contained in their own .py file, so that the feature is enabled or disabled by ``import``ing that .py file or not.
+Most features can be self-contained in their own .py file, so that the feature is enabled or disabled by ``import``-ing that .py file or not.

 `User docs: Installing a Plugin </docs/plugins/>`__